-15. Interactions with users and stakeholders
+15. Interactions with customers and stakeholders

-CUSTOMER/SUPPORTER/DONOR JOURNEY
+CUSTOMER JOURNEY

-In order to effectively communicate with our stakeholders, users and members and deliver value, we first need to understand how he interacts with our initiative.
-The customer journey tool is used to visually capture the entire cycle of user's experience from the moment the user's problem emerges until after the solution is applied.
+In order to effectively communicate with our clients and deliver value, one first needs to understand how the client interacts with the enterprise.
+The customer journey tool is used to visually capture the entire cycle of customer's experience from the moment the customer's problem emerges until after the solution is applied.
 Stages of the journey can be generic (preparation, purchase, delivery, use, supplements, maintenance, disposal) or more precisely defined.
-After all stages are defined, user behaviour at every stage should be analysed (define what is the user doing-thinking-feeling) so any unsatisfactory experience (pain points) can be identified and recognized as possible opportunity.
+After all stages are defined, customer behaviour at every stage should be analysed (define what is the customer doing-thinking-feeling) so any unsatisfactory experience (pain points) can be identified and recognized as possible opportunity.

-Customer journey gives overview of key interactions that the customer has with the organization by describing user's feelings, motivations and goals for each of the touchpoints.
+Customer journey gives overview of key interactions that the customer has with the enterprise by describing customer's feelings, motivations and goals for each of the touchpoints.
 It provides insight into customer motivation for what they wish to achieve and what are their expectations of the organization.
 This information allows companies to identify opportunities and possibilities to improve their offer and the overall experience.
-For social and cultural initiatives this tool is sometimes renamed supporter journey or donor journey, but functions in the same way as described above.